 During Wills and Trusts Administration

-Wills and trusts administration lawyers often have the opportunity to work with local families who—in addition to planning for their regular home—also have a vacation home to take into consideration during the planning process.
+Estate attorneys often have the opportunity to work with families who have a vacation home.
+It’s something to take into consideration during the planning process.
 While you might think that real estate prices or the vacation home’s location would be the driving forces behind putting it through the wills and trusts administration process, there are actually other, highly compelling reasons.

 Vacation homes don’t just come with the baggage you pack to spend a family holiday on the lake, in the woods, or on the coast; they also come with a lot of emotional history.
 By working with a wills and trusts administration lawyer, those leaving the vacation home behind can take this history into consideration.
 They may be best served to really spend some time taking their heirs’ perspectives into consideration when determining how the home should be handled.

 For some family members, the vacation home may be an important part of family history, full of memories and personal rites of passage.
 These folks might prefer that the property be safeguarded in some sort of trust or passed as-is to heirs in a will.
 On the other hand, there may be family members who are less emotionally attached to the home and see it as their parents’ investment in a stable financial future.
 These family members would be more inclined to sell the property and share the proceeds.

 There are plenty of other aspects of the situation that the original owners would want to explore with a wills and trusts administration lawyer.
 For example, would any potential heirs be financially able to maintain the property, pay taxes on it, etc.?
 If not, then it may be time to consider either selling the vacation home or finding a means to fund the trust so it can meet these obligations.